andrewringler/git-annex-turtle/developer-notes.md

  * how do we track changes in the numcopies settings from the terminal? changing numcopies in git annex will update numcopies.log in the git-annex branch, so we can detect that, but users can add per file, per path numcopies settings anywhere in the repo in a gitattributes file https://git-annex.branchable.com/copies/, https://git-scm.com/docs/gitattributes
  * partially empty icons are hard to read, possibly switching from horizontally filled to diagonally filled would fix this.
  * get badge icons to grab higher resolution versions of PNG icons when available, currently it is always grabbing the low res one
- * don't show the Share… contextual menu if user has not set share-remote for the repo, will need to add this information to the database so that FinderSync can grab it
- * allow user to Share… multiple times individual files without over-writing previous shares, see https://git-annex.branchable.com/forum/export_single_file/

 ## New Features, yes
  * add sidebar icon, so the icon is shown when the user has dragged the repo folder onto the sidebar